-But do you remember (or did you even know about) Cheerios Millenios??
+But do you remember (or did you even know about) Cheerios Millenios?
 Or how about Lucky Charms’ commemorative 1996 Olympics Edition — featuring six Olympics-themed marshmallows?
-Not to mention the Teenage Mutant Ninja Turtles and Sprinkle Spangles cereals that had a relatively limited run in the 90s.
+And then there were the Teenage Mutant Ninja Turtles and Sprinkle Spangles cereals, both of which had relatively limited runs in the 90s before being discontinued.

 Vintage 90s cereal: Teenage Mutant Ninja Turtles (1991)